dtcenter/METdataio/docs/Users_Guide/installation.rst

     * From metdataio import **metdbload.ush**

-        * To use the modules in the *METdataio/METdbLoad/ush* directory
+        * To use the modules in the *METdataio/METdbLoad/ush* directory.

 Instructions for setting the PYTHONPATH